Kasha/DocumentValidator/README.md

 ## **Introduction**

-**Beancure Document Validator** is a Python-based application designed for asynchronous, efficient parsing and validation of documents (e.g., HTML files).
+**Document Validator** is a Python-based application designed for asynchronous, efficient parsing and validation of documents (e.g., HTML files).
 It follows Domain-Driven Design (DDD) principles and utilizes AsyncIO, multiprocessing, and coroutines for handling I/O-bound and CPU-bound tasks.
 MongoDB is used as the backend for data persistence, with **AsyncIOMotorClient** and **Beanie** (ODM) for async database operations.
 The tool parses documents based on rules defined in a `docs-config.yaml` file, identifies discrepancies using XPath and regex, and inserts the findings into MongoDB collections Docs and Discrepancy.

 ## **Table of Contents**